cob3x85/missing-collectible-app/docs/support.md

 2. **Browse Your Collection**

-   - Tap the "Home" tab to see all your Funkos
+   - Tap the "Home" tab to see all your items
    - Use the search bar to find specific items
-   - Tap any Funko card to view details
+   - Tap any card to view details

 3. **Edit or Delete Items**
-   - Long press on any Funko card
+   - Long press on any card
    - Select "Edit" or "Delete" from the menu
    - Changes are saved instantly